Japchae is a classic Korean dish that everyone loves. It’s a great holiday dish or a pot luck dish to bring to a party.

-Jap Chae is a classic Korean dish.
-It is one of the most popular Korean dishes there is.
+Japchae, Korean Sweet potato Noodles, is one of the most popular Korean dishes there is.
 Every time I take non-Korean friends out to restaurants, that’s what they want to order.
-Also, it’s the dish they request when they invite me for a pot luck dinner.
-Always.
+Also, it’s the most often requested dish for a pot luck dinner.

 - 3 cloves garlic minced

 - 4 oz baby spinach